 To discover another Greece, it is necessary to move away from the seaside, to take the roads of the mountains.
 The further north you go, the further inland you go, the more you discover a little-known Greece, with large deciduous forests, a land of lakes and rivers, rich in traditions and local specialties.

-At the end of the country, in the county of Florina, where Greece meets Albania and Fyrom (with such a disputed name), in a small forgotten corner of paradise, are the Prespes lakes.
-The big and the small Prespa.
+At the far end of the country, in the county of Florina to the north of Epirus and Thessaly, where Greece meets Albania and Northern Macedonia (with its much disputed name, formerly Fyrom), in a little forgotten corner of paradise, lie the Prespes lakes.
+The big and the small Prespa in Greek Macedonia.

 The lakes: a resource for the region